-Anal skin tags are typically small, measuring a few millimeters or less.
-They may be the same color as the skin or slightly darker.
+A skin tag is a noncancerous growth of excess skin.
+Skin tags that form around the anus or rectum are called anal skin tags.
+They are typically small, measuring a few millimeters or less, and the same color as the skin or slightly darker.
 They often go unnoticed or cause no problems and can be left alone.

 In this article, we explore why skin tags develop around the anus and how a doctor can diagnose and remove them.
-We also describe steps a person can take to prevent them from forming.
+We also describe steps a person can take to help prevent them from forming.

+However, it is not advisable to try removing anal skin tags at home, as doing so can cause pain and other complications.
+Many at-home removal methods are not proven safe for skin tags, especially in this sensitive area.
 Also, not all anal skin tags should be removed, even by a professional.
-There is sometimes a risk of injury or infection because of the proximity to bacteria in stool.
+Occasionally there is a risk of injury or infection because of the proximity to bacteria in stool.

-Some more dangerous growths, such as skin cancer, can look like anal skin tags, and so it is essential to get any unusual growth checked by a doctor.
+Before someone undergoes the removal process, they should discuss the risks and benefits with a doctor.
+Some more dangerous growths, such as skin cancer, can look like anal skin tags, so it is essential to get any unusual growth checked by a doctor.

 When skin tags form around the anus, one or more of the following factors is usually involved: